 - reviewing and approving processes to regulate interested person transactions and to ensure compliance with the applicable regulations, in particular, the requirement that the transactions are on normal commercial terms and are not prejudicial to the interests of the Company and its minority shareholders; and

 In order to maintain the independence of the external auditors, the Company has developed policies regarding the types of non-audit services that the external auditors can provide to the Group and the related approval processes.
-The AC has reviewed the nature and extent of non-audit services provided by the external auditors in FY 2017 and the fees paid for such services.
-The AC is satisfied that the independence of the external auditors has not been impaired by the provision of those services.
+The AC has reviewed the nature and extent of non-audit services provided by the external auditors in FY 2018 and the fees paid for such services.
+The AC is satisfied that the independence of the external auditors is not impaired by the provision of those services.
 The external auditors have also provided confirmation of their independence to the AC.
-The total audit and non-audit fees for FY 2017 were S$7,720,000 and S$1,677,000, respectively.
+The total audit and non-audit fees for FY 2018 were S$8,831,000 and S$1,447,000, respectively.

-In its review of the financial statements of the Group and the Company for FY 2017, the AC had discussed with Management the accounting principles that were applied and their judgement of items that could affect the integrity of the financial statements and also considered the clarity of key disclosures in the financial statements.
-The AC reviewed, amongst other matters, the following key audit matters as reported by the external auditors for the financial year ended 31 December 2017.
+In its review of the financial statements of the Group and the Company for FY 2018, the AC had discussed with Management the accounting principles that were applied and their judgement of items that could affect the integrity of the financial statements and also considered the clarity of key disclosures in the financial statements.
+The AC reviewed, amongst other matters, the following key audit matters as reported by the external auditors for FY 2018.

 Key audit matters How these issues were addressed by the AC Valuation of investment properties The AC reviewed the outcomes of the half-yearly valuation process and discussed the details of the valuation with Management, focusing on properties which registered higher fair value gains/losses during the period under review and key drivers for the changes.